International Songwriting Competition

 The International Songwriting Competition (ISC), founded in 2002, is an annual songwriting contest for both amateur and professional songwriters.
 There is no physical event to attend as the competition is held online, and anyone in the world can enter.
-Each year the competition gives away over $150,000 USD in cash and prizes, including $25,000 USD in cash to the overall Grand Prize Winner.
+Each year the competition gives away over US$150,000 in cash and prizes, including $25,000 in cash to the overall Grand Prize Winner.
 Additionally, ISC offers an opportunity for artists to have their songs heard by celebrity artists and music industry executives.

 Overview

 Depending on the category, submissions are judged on the following criteria: